Jobs and Opportunity Initiative (JOI) African Scholars Opportunities

 Targeted mentorship will be provided to African Scholars who receive funds from the Initiative.

 Mentors will advise the Scholar throughout the project.
 Mentors can include any J-PAL affiliate or an invited researcher.
-African Scholars may either identify an eligible mentor before submitting a proposal or will be linked through the Initiative after their proposal has been selected by the JOI board.
+African Scholars whose proposals are successful will be matched to a mentor after the funding has been awarded.